sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 ## 1 June

-Have tried the 1 cycle schedule to try to find the best learning rate, however, it seems that it stil did not solve the problem with
+Have tried the 1 cycle schedule to try to find the best learning rate, however, it seems that it still did not solve the problem with

 high loss and not converging.
 And also after checking, most of the weight has been reduced to almost 0 (really low value).